Picture by Canva[/caption]

 2. Get A Hosting Plan

-Choosing the right hosting plan is a crucial step in starting a book blog.
-If you’re a first-time blogger, go for a low-cost plan that’s easy to set up.
+Choosing the right hosting plan is a crucial step in starting a site.
+If you’re a first-timer, go for a low-cost plan that’s easy to set up.
 Bluehost is a great option since the setup process is simple and their customer service is top-notch.
 Plus, they’ll give you a free domain name!

-Another hosting plan that bloggers go for is WPEngine.
+Another hosting plan that creators go for is WPEngine.
 They are known for the high level of security they offer.
-WPEngine is a little more expensive and suitable for bloggers with more experience.
+WPEngine is a little more expensive and suitable for those with more experience.

 Next, think of what content management system you’ll use.
 You’ve got Joomla, Drupal, Squarespace, and WordPress.
 Out of all four, WordPress is the easiest to navigate.
 Check out our Blogging tools post to learn more.